jiayihu/pretty-algorithms/README.md

 ## Note

 The purpose of this repository is to show algorithms written using declarative and intuitive code as much as possible.
 It's not meant to be used as production.
+Clarity is favored over performance.

 If you need something absolutely performant in production try checking [felipernb/algorithms.js](https://github.com/felipernb/algorithms.js) with low-level optimisations.